 James Robb, Master’s Student, Gamification and Game-Based Learning

-James is a graduate of UOIT’s Game Development and Entrepreneurship program.
+James is supervised by Dr. Nacke and a graduate of UOIT’s Game Development and Entrepreneurship program.
 He has worked as a Unity programmer and game designer before starting his graduate studies.
 He is interested in gamification, exergaming, and user interface design in games.

 Raphaël Marczak, External Ph.D.
 Student at University of Waikato, Signal Processing to Support Player Experience Assessment

-Raphaël is co-supervised with Gareth Schott at the University of Waikato and Frans Mäyrä from University of Tampere.
+Raphaël is co-supervised by Dr. Nacke with Gareth Schott at the University of Waikato and Frans Mäyrä from University of Tampere.

 Raphaël is an external Ph.D. student working at The University of Waikato (New Zealand).
 He is developing a model for video game classification in New Zealand by identifying which quantitative data sets, from psychophysiological data to gameplay metrics can be used to enhance gameplay experience assessment.
 He is working on a new methodology to gather gameplay metrics through analyzing video and audio feedback streams to process any commercially available game.
 Finally, to help the correlation with other (qualitative) approaches, he is developing tools to collate the different results in a video composed of synchronized data (e.g., psychophysiological responses, gameplay metrics, gameplay footage, player facial capture).
 Before this project, Raphaël worked at LaBRI on the VIRAGE project.
 He developed a software system in collaboration with scientists and artists in the area of the performing arts.
 He also developed mobile phone games when he was working for BeTomorrow, a videogame company based in Bordeaux.